 The Dirt Crit races and the Mini Downhill races will each cost £6- pre-entry (£5.00 for the race & £1.20 booking fee) and £10 on the day.

-We are hopeful of a great turnout this year – thanks to the success of last years events and the increase in profile for mountain biking as a sport which the Commonwealth Games will bring.
+We are hopeful of a great turnout this year – thanks to the success of last years events and the increase in profile for mountain biking as a sport.

 Although restricting young people to get involved in our events isn’t our natural position we feel to ensure the events are safe & fun each age category will have these maximum numbers: